 “The FBI kept a spreadsheet with information showing the dossier to be full of false claims — 90% unverifiable.
 The DOJ was warned that Steele hated Trump, the dossier is unverified, and also that Hilary paid for it, but they want ahead and used it anyway.”

-The revelations were uncovered by investigative reporter John Solomon, who writes for The Hill.
+The revelations were uncovered by investigative reporter John Solomon, who previously wrote for The Hill.

 “That is 100% accurate, Sean,” Solomon said.
 “It took until 2019 for the American public to get a definitive answer, when the Mueller report came out.
 But in early 2017, the FBI had begun a significant effort to assess the credibility of the Steele dossier.
 And here’s what they found: They interviewed one of its primary sources — a Russian living in the West — and they came to the assessment after the interview, which I believe was in January-February of 2017, that he was either intentionally misleading Steele or exaggerating in ways that caused Steele’s report to be grossly inaccurate.”